gregdingerguitar

 A Full Life of Music

-In the course of his performing career Greg has played electric guitar, steel-string & nylon-string guitars, banjo and mandolin
+In the course of his performing career Greg has played electric guitar, steel-string & nylon-string guitars, and banjo in many musical theater productions including "The Three-Penny Opera" "Tommy" "Little Shop of Horrors" [pit-orchestra photo above] "Footloose" "The Sound of Music" "The Marvelous Wonderettes" "Evita"

 "8-Track: The Sounds of the 70s"

-and "Honky Tonk Laundry."
+"Honky Tonk Laundromat" "Fame"

 As a classical guitarist Greg has been a